chazhurd/APE/docs/SRS.md

 The teacher will be able to make edits to final pass/fail grades if the student’s final score puts them in the “Under Review” state.
 The administrator has the ability to override any decisions made by the teacher when it comes to grades and passing/failing students.
 Once the administrator makes edits, the teacher cannot reverse those changes.

+### 3.4.4 This account type will have the ability to create, view, and download reports from the system.
+The system will be able to generate reports with the information specified by the Teacher.
+There will be Reports Section that the Teacher can select like the following:
+- Add ‘Generate Yearly Reports’ to Reports Section.
+(Students who completed the ape, what the pass rate is, what the average score per year is and the avg for each quarter individually)
+- Add ‘Number of Attempts Report’ to Reports Section and their respective scores.
+- Add ‘Export’ functionality that would generate a Report in CSV format.

 ### 3.5 Administrator
 There can only be a maximum 2 of this account type.
 With this account, the user has ultimate control